openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 Note that in the Cross-Device Flow, the Wallet can change the UI based on the Verifier's response to the HTTP POST request.

+## Error Response

+The error response follows the rules as defined in [@!RFC6749].

+When the requested scope value is invalid, unknown, or malformed, the AS should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].

+Additionally, if the request contains more then a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a
+scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error
+as defined in [@!RFC6749].

 # Encoding of Presented Verifiable Presentations